Alfresco/alfresco-ng2-components/ng2-components/ng2-alfresco-datatable/README.md

 ### Default Empty content template

-You can use the empty list component if you want show the default ADF empty template:
+You can use the empty list component if you want to show the default ADF empty template:

 ```html
 <adf-datatable